Shougo/neocomplete.vim/README.md

 ### Vim for Cygwin:

 In a cygwin environment, first uninstall the vim binary and install the vim sources.
-Also install the lua interpreter and libncurses.
+Also install the lua interpreter (binary and source) and libncurses.

 You also need gcc and make.